Fierthraix/aodv-rs/README.md

 AODVD
 =====

-AODVD is an implementation of the Ad hoc On-Demand Distance Vector Routing protocol defined by [RFC 3561](https://www.ietf.org/rfc/rfc2561.txt) written in Go.
+AODVD is an implementation of the Ad hoc On-Demand Distance Vector Routing protocol defined by [RFC 3561](https://www.ietf.org/rfc/rfc2561.txt) written in [Rust](https://www.rust-lang.org/).
 It currently runs on any modern linux kernel.

 ## Dependencies